What is a Seller Representation Agreement?

 When a property seller engages a brokerage to sell a property, the seller must commit to paying the brokerage a commission fee subject to certain terms and conditions.
-The commission can either be a flat rate or a percentage of the property price, or a combination of both.
+The commission can either be a flat rate or a percentage of the sales price, or a combination of both.

-The commission fee is negotiated between the seller and the brokerage and is contingent on various factors such as the duration of the sale, labor costs, advertising, market competition, etc. Typically, the percentage of the commission ranges from 2% to 5% of the sales price.
+The commission fee is negotiated between the seller and the brokerage and is contingent on various factors such as the duration of the sale, labor costs, advertising, market competition, etc. Typically, the percentage commission ranges from 2% to 5% of the sales price.

 For a brokerage to receive a commission from the seller, the following conditions must be met:

 - The brokerage must bring on board a satisfactory buyer who is willing and ready to pay the list price provided by the seller for the acquisition of the property.

 - Successful negotiation between the seller and the prospective buyer, and the continued willingness of the buyer to complete the transaction.

 If the seller fails to close the transaction after the brokerage has met the above conditions, the seller is required to pay the brokerage since it has performed the functions it had been assigned.
 However, the terms of the deal can vary significantly, depending on what the two parties had agreed in their initial agreement.

 The Listing Price in a Seller Representation Agreement